-If a stockholder wishes to receive a hard copy of the 2022 Annual Report or proxy statement, he or she should contact the Company's transfer agent, EQ Shareowner Services, at 1-866-870-3684 or by writing to EQ Shareowner Services at P.O.
+If a stockholder wishes to receive a hard copy of the 2023 Annual Report or proxy statement, please contact the Company's transfer agent, EQ Shareowner Services at 1-866-870-3684 or by writing to EQ Shareowner Services at P.O.
 Box 64854, St. Paul, MN 55164-0854 or www.investorelections.com/eig.
-The stockholder will be sent, without charge, a print copy of the 2021 Annual Report or proxy statement promptly upon request.
+The stockholder will be sent, without charge, a print copy of the 2023 Annual Report or proxy statement promptly upon request.